Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Conclusions

-In conclusion, we have investigated the dynamics of RNAdS black holes phase transition by formulating a path integral framework under the free energy landscape.
+In conclusion, we have formulated a path integral framework to investigate the dynamical phase transition of RNAdS black hole under the free energy landscape.
 There are three macroscopic emergent phases in the extended phase space.
-The small and large black hole states are stable and the intermediate black hole state is unstable.
+The small and large black hole states are stable and the thermodynamic transition black hole state is unstable.
 Under the thermal fluctuations, the phase transition is possible between the small and large black hole states.
 The corresponding dynamics can be described by the stochastic Langevin equation, where the thermodynamic driving force is provided by the underlying Gibbs free energy and the stochastic force comes from the thermal fluctuations.
+The contributions of the different paths to the weights or probabilities are on the exponentials.
+Thus, the dominant path, which satisfies the Euler-Lagrangian equation due to the maximization of the weights or minimization of the action, can be regarded as the main path in which the phase transition proceeds.
+Based on the dominant path, we derive the analytical formula for the time evolution of the transition probability.
+After comparing with an analogous model for a particle moving in the double well potential, we find that the contribution to the probability from one ``pseudomolecule" (``anti-pseudomolecule") can be interpreted as the phase transition rate from the small (large) to large (small) black hole state.
+The numerical results show a good consistency with the underlying free energy landscape topography.
+This work provides a new framework to investigate the dynamics of black hole phase transition, which can address the important issues of both the kinetic path and the phase transition rate.
+This framework can also be used to investigate other kinds of black hole phase transition dynamics.